What Was Frank Sinatra's Pesto?

 Frank Sinatra's Pesto

-Sinatra's love of Italian food is almost as legendary as his voice, and some say he was more responsible for introducing Americans to Italian cuisine than anyone before him.
-A chance encounter with Luciano Belloni, the owner of a Genovese restaurant called Zeffirino, at a 1967 boxing match led to a friendship that would last decades.
-Belloni admired the singer so much that he created a dish called Paffutelli alla Frank, which was dedicated to the singer and is still on their menu today.
+Sinatra's chance encounter with Luciano Belloni, the owner of a Genovese restaurant called Zeffirino, at a 1967 boxing match led to a friendship that would last decades.
+Belloni admired the singer so much that he created a dish called Paffutelli alla Frank which was dedicated to the singer and which is still on their menu today.

 Sinatra was such a fan of Zeffirino that there are tales of him chartering a private helicopter from Montecarlo to Genoa to dine on his favourite dish, silk handkerchief pasta with pesto.
 He even had his favourite pesto regularly couriered to his Malibu mansion in a show of extravagance that hasn't exactly aged well.